2004 Ukrainian presidential election: Conduct

+Observers for the Organization for Security and Cooperation in Europe (OSCE) said the run-off vote "did not meet international standards" and U.S. senior election observer, Senator Richard Lugar, called it a "concerted and forceful program of election day fraud".
 Between the two rounds of the election, dramatic increases in turnout were recorded in Yanukovych-supporting regions, while Yushchenko-supporting regions recorded the same turnout or lower than recorded in the first round.
 This effect was most marked in eastern Ukraine and especially in Yanukovych's stronghold of Donetsk Oblast, where a turnout of 98.5% was reportedly claimed—more than 40% up from the first round.
 In some districts, turnout was recorded to be more than 100%, with one district reported by observers to have recorded a 127% turnout.
 According to election observers and post-election investigations, pro-Yanukovych activists traveled around the country and voted many times as absentees.
 Some groups dependent on government assistance, such as students, hospital patients and prisoners, were told to vote for the government candidate.

 Many other alleged irregularities were reported, including ballot stuffing, intimidation at voting booths and huge numbers of new voters appearing on the electoral rolls—in Donetsk alone, half a million more voters were registered for the runoff election.
 Yanukovych won all but one of the regions where significant increases in turnout were noted.
 It was later determined by the Ukrainian Supreme Court that this was in fact due to widespread falsification of the results.